Everything you need to know about managing a relationship breakdown when you are in a relationship with an ADF member.

 If you are recognised as a dependant, the serving member must advise Defence that the relationships has ended.
 The member will then receive a recategorisation notice.
 Find the policy here and what the member has to do.

-If your partner is unwilling to do this, you can call the Defence Community Organisation (DCO) via the Defence Family Helpline, your local Defence Families of Australia (DFA) Delegate or a Chaplain to assist in this process.
+If your partner is unwilling to do this, you can call the Defence Member and Family Support, or DMFS via the Defence Family Helpline, your local Defence Families of Australia (DFA) Delegate or a Chaplain to assist in this process.

 Living in a DHA Service Residence